SaskOutdoors is proud to honour Cydney Weir and Bernie Melanson by annually distributing an award in their names.

 The nominator will provide a statement fully describing the contribution, passion and achievement of the nominee complete with documents, such as newspaper clippings or photographs if desired.

-Nominations will be accepted until November 30, 2017.
+Nominations will close February 15, 2019.
 Nominations can be submitted to .
 Any inquiries can be emailed to .

 The Bernie Melanson Award